Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with different negotiation strategies and techniques and understand the methods and models of professional communication.
+Upon completing this course, alumni are familiar with different negotiation strategies and techniques and understand the methods and models of professional communication.
 They are able to react appropriately and in a target-oriented way in difficult business situations.
-Students have developed the required decision-making and problem-solving skills and have improved in evaluating their own resilience and stress management.
+Alumni have developed the required decision-making and problem-solving skills and have improved in evaluating their own resilience and stress management.

 Superior module: